BrewedCoffee/Trade-History-Compiler/README.md

 by BrewedCoffee

 This is a nifty compiler that sorts and calculates capital gains/losses from a text file of trades.
-It can be a handy tool for tax purposes: or just to see how you're doing.
+It can be a handy tool for tax purposes- or just to see how much you've making.
 Or how much you're losing 😢  on Intel calls.

 <img src="tradehistorylogo.png"
      alt="Trade History Icon"